The Ultimate Guide to Backpacking Clothes - What To Pack

 (I’ll bring this, in addition to the layers above, if I’m expecting it to be a colder trip)

-But depending on when and where you’re hiking, rain pants might be necessary.
-I want you to at least know they’re an option!
+Depending on when and where you’re hiking, rain pants might be necessary, and I want you to at least know they’re an option!

 The last few items to consider are accessories like gloves, hats and sunglasses.

-Don’t forget the sunglasses to protect your eyes!
+Don’t forget a pair of sunglasses to protect your eyes!

-There you have it - your ultimate guide to backpacking clothes for your next desert backpacking trip.
+There you have it - your ultimate guide for what clothes to pack for backpacking!

 If you have any further questions, just let me know in the comments below, and make sure to subscribe to my YouTube channel for all my videos!